Data-Management-by-Design/DMbD/workshops/README.md

 implementation of **research data infrastructure** in a university setting from the various stakeholders along with their primary motives.

-Each workshop had a fokus on part of the "research data lifecycle" as illustrated below.
+Each workshop had a focus on part of the "research data lifecycle" as illustrated below.

 ![Themes of the workshops](workshops.png)